 1. Flunked (Fairy Tale Reform School)

-We follow a young girl called Gilly who has been caught feeding because her family is quite big.
+We follow a young girl called Gilly who has been caught feeding because her family is big.
 They live in a boot.
 Times are hard.
 Her dad is a shoemaker.
 He’s not bringing in as much money as they used to.
 So Gilly feels the need to go and steal things.

 She admits to only stealing from the royals because they can afford to lose things, which is slightly a moral high ground.
 But as he’s caught and she’s sent to the school.
 She’s more concerned about getting out as quickly as possible to get back to her family to ensure they are being fed.
 That’s her main priority in life, making her quite a likable character.